ul. Zbigniewa Herberta 8

-The Polish banking system is showing resilience and avoiding serious problems during the financial crisis.
+The Polish banking system characterizes by high stability and safety.
 The Polish Financial Supervision Authority (Komisja Nadzoru Finansowego – KNF) is responsible for state supervision of the national financial market.
 The institution responsible both for operating the deposit guarantee scheme and resolution processes is the Bank Guarantee Fund (Bankowy Fundusz Gwarancyjny – BFG).
-The competent authority responsible for macro-prudential supervision is the Financial Stability Committee (Komitet Stabilności Finansowej – KSF), comprising the Polish National Central Bank, the Ministry of Finance, the Financial Supervision Authority and the Bank Guarantee Fund.
+The authority responsible for macro-prudential supervision is the Financial Stability Committee (Komitet Stabilności Finansowej – KSF), comprising representatives of the Polish National Central Bank (NBP), the Ministry of Finance, the KNF and the BFG.

-The year 2016 was characterised by rapid growth of household deposits, which represent 71% of all non-financial sector deposits.
-The ratio of non-financial sector deposits to GDP was estimated at around 55.5%.
-The total banking credit portfolio for economy was higher than non-financial sector deposits.
-However, the share of long-term deposits is limited and term mismatch on credit and deposit side is significant.
+As mentioned, the year 2020 was characterised by rapid growth of household deposits, which represent 75,6% of all non-financial sector deposits.
+The ratio of non-financial sector deposits to GDP was estimated at around 62%.
+However, the share of long-term deposits is limited and term mismatch on the credit and deposit side is significant.

-The average total capital ratio (TCR) in the domestic banking sector increased slightly.
-At the end of 2016 the ratio was 17.7%, and the Common Equity Tier 1 and Tier 1 capital ratios were estimated around 16%.
-Only 2.1% of the sector did not meet the Financial Supervisory Authority (KNF) recommendations on the level of minimum capital requirements.
-This ratio is decreasing annually.
+The average TCR in the domestic banking sector remained at the stable level.
+At the end of 2020 the ratio was 20.7%, and the Common Equity Tier 1 and Tier 1 capital ratios were estimated above 18.5%.